IanValle27/Assignments/Fibonacci/README.md

 This program uses 2 input files Fibonacci.c and the testcase files
 to demonstrate the parsing of both an int and a string to a HugeInteger struct
-as well as calculating Fibonacci to the 1000th term in O(nk)
+as well as calculating the Fibonacci sequence to the 1000th term in O(nk)
 where n is the parameter passed to the function and k is the number of digits in F(n)

 ##### Requirements